cltl/python-for-text-analysis/Assignments/Python-test.md

 To show that you've mastered these learnings goals, we ask you to do the following assignments.
 All of them are found in the same folder as this file.
-- Assignment 2 (to show Python objects)
 - Assignment 3a (to show reading and writing files + analyzing text)
+- Assignment 3b (to show analyzing multiple files and extracting simple statistics)
-- Resit assignment 4a (to show analyzing text + JSON)
+- Assignment 4a (to show analyzing csv/tsv and JSON)
-- Resit assignment 4b (to show Python modules + CSV/TSV)
+- Resit assignment 4b (to show working with XML)

 The teacher will evaluate your submission and discuss the next steps.